Will Socially Responsible Investing Become the New Normal?

 Who is driving the popularity of SRI?

-The more investors vote with their assets, the more they will persuade companies to adopt ESG standards.
+The more investors vote with their assets, the more they will persuade companies to adopt socially responsible ESG standards.

 Additionally, it’s hard to ignore the effects of drought on our reservoir levels.
 We see how these conditions routinely affect our water reservoir levels in Texas.
 On a much larger scale, we can look to Cape Town, South Africa as a case study in “Zero Day” effects where government officials have been forced to shut down taps and enforce severe water restrictions (Sorensen, 2017).

 Companies that operate with an eye to socially responsible ESG seem to outperform others.
 According to a recent sustainable investing guide published by Deutsche Bank Group, studies show that companies who adopt ESG factors have a lower cost of capital and 89% show market-based outperformance.